 The Importance of an Engine Block Heater on a Generator

 An engine block heater can be a vital part to a generator.
+So what is an engine block heater?
 See in our video above why it’s important.

 The engine block heater on a generator set basically keeps the water in the engine (the jacket water) warm.
 Usually around 100 degrees.
 It’s not so much that it stops the jacket from freezing, but it’s a great starting point.